danvet/danvet.github.io/_posts/2014-01-15-neat-drmi915-stuff-for-314.md

 blogger_orig_url: http://blog.ffwll.ch/2014/01/neat-drmi915-stuff-for-314.html
 ---

-<a href="http://blog.ffwll.ch/search/label/Kernel%20RelNotes">Kernel v3.13</a> is nearing its release, so it's time at our regular look at what the next version will bring to the Intel gfx driver.
+[Kernel v3.13](http://blog.ffwll.ch/search/label/Kernel%20RelNotes) is nearing its release, so it's time at our regular look at what the next version will bring to the Intel gfx driver.

 <!--more-->